bazel-contrib/toolchains_llvm/README.md

    Arch Linux and a different one for Ubuntu.
 Just as with the option above, the archive is downloaded and extracted as a separate repository with the suffix `_llvm`.
-3. You can also specify your own bazel package paths or local absolute paths for each host os-arch pair through the `toolchain_roots` attribute.
+3. You can also specify your own Bazel package paths or local absolute paths for each host os-arch pair through the `toolchain_roots` attribute.
 Note that the keys here are different and less granular than the keys in the `urls` attribute.
-When using a bazel package path, each of the values is typically a package in the user's workspace or configured through `local_repository` or `http_archive`; the BUILD file of the package should be similar to `@com_grail_bazel_toolchain//toolchain:BUILD.llvm_repo`.
+When using a Bazel package path, each of the values is typically a package in the user's workspace or configured through `local_repository` or `http_archive`; the BUILD file of the package should be similar to `@com_grail_bazel_toolchain//toolchain:BUILD.llvm_repo`.
 If using only